-It is important to note that the logistics industry is a significant component of business structure, societal welfare and economic development (Klumpp et al., 2013; Pellegrini et al., 2018).
-Thus, changes in the logistics industry have significant effects regarding the maintenance of societal and environmental welfare (e.g., low smoke and noise levels, improved air quality, optimal waste management and efficient utilisation of various natural resources) (Mickley et al., 2019; Klumpp et al., 2013; Li et al., 2021).
+maintenance of societal and environmental welfare (e.g., low smoke and noise levels, improved air quality, optimal waste management and efficient utilisation of various natural resources) (Klumpp et al., 2013; Li et al., 2021; Mickley et al., 2019).
 Our research is based on the Kingdom of Saudi Arabia (KSA) a major consumer and producer of oil.
-We apply this context to understand the environmental challenges caused by the oil and transportation sectors, and the utility of DIY science in addressing this issue.
+We apply this context to understand the environmental challenges caused by the oil and transportation sectors and the utility of DIY science in addressing this issue.
 This study investigates how DIY science can encourage technology and practices that help generate logistical infrastructures, which are environmentally friendly.
-In this research, we address the two research questions: (i) determine the issues and challenges facing the oil production and transportation logistical infrastructures in KSA. (ii) Investigate the concept of DIY, its applications and environmental implications of DIY concerning logistical infrastructural issues in KSA for oil production and transportation.
+In this research, we address the two research questions: (i) determine the issues and challenges facing the oil production and transportation logistical infrastructures in KSA and (ii) investigate the concept of DIY, its applications and environmental implications of DIY concerning logistical infrastructural issues in KSA for oil production and transportation.

 The rest of the paper is divided into seven sections.
 The first two sections are the introduction and interview of the paper.
-In section three, a review of relevant theories is given and methodology is section four.
-In section five, analysis and discussion are provided.
-Implications and conclusion are provided in sections six and seven.
+In Section 3. a review of relevant theories is given, and the methodology is given in Section 4.
+In Section 5, analysis and discussion are provided.
+Implications and conclusion are provided in Sections 6 and 7.

-2. LITERATURE REVIEW
+LITERATURE REVIEW 2

-Do-it-Yourself (DIY) represents the way of achieving goals without the help of professional service providers (Ng et al., 2020; You et al., 2020).
-This method is being adopted by individuals, groups, and organisations operating in different sectors, such as environmental protection, film, global changes, local markets, the music industry, private enterprises, classrooms, universities and publication libraries (Ramanathan et al., 2014; Cloutier et al., 2018; Ritz et al., 2019).
+DIY represents the way of achieving goals without the help of professional service providers (Ng et al., 2020; You et al., 2020).
+This method is being adopted by individuals, groups and organisations operating in different sectors, such as environmental protection, film, global changes, local markets, the music industry, private enterprises, classrooms, universities and publication libraries (Cloutier et al., 2018; Ramanathan et al., 2014; Ritz et al., 2019).
 Various researchers have presented different definitions and conceptualisations of DIY.
-The term is constantly evolving and is increasingly being utilised in different disciplines (Maldini, 2016; Mickley, et al. 2019).
+The term is constantly evolving and is increasingly being utilised in different disciplines (Maldini, 2016; Mickley et al., 2019).
 Cloutier et al. (2018) argued that DIY represents the philosophy of increasing public involvement to create the best solutions for the development of urban areas.
 Salamone et al. (2017) noted that DIY would be helpful for improving indoor environmental quality and overall quality of life.
-Ritz et al. (2019) observed that DIY gave rise to consumer culture and converted the traditional market into a digital market in areas such as the music industry, cinema, and the fashion industry.
+Ritz et al. (2019) observed that DIY gave rise to consumer culture and converted the traditional market into a digital market in areas such as the music industry, cinema and the fashion industry.